 My main mission in New York this year concerned our current plague of stimulant use in Australia and whether there were any answers from colleagues in the Big Apple.
 One only has to open an Australian newspaper to find another notable crime or accident traced, at least in part, to amphetamine type stimulants, ‘ice’ or ‘crystal meth’.
 I have done my best to ascertain how much of the reported mayhem from ‘ice’ is actuality and how much hype.
 The authorities certain seem to be taking it seriously with various enquiries under way.

 America had a spate of methamphetamine use about ten years ago but without the reported behavioural consequences we are seeing at home.
 A senior Justice Health clinician told me that ‘crystal meth’ problems were starting to become prominent about 6 years ago, perhaps heralding the current reports of adverse consequences in the wider community.
+Drug related accidents are common, according to lawyers for traffic tickets in Long Island.
 Others have confirmed that acute drug-related psychosis cases presenting to mental health facilities are now commonplace, even more so than the conditions they are trained, funded and able to treat like schizophrenia, bi-polar disorder, depression, phobias, etc.

 In the past month alone three of our practice patients (n=160) were hospitalised due to complications ascribed to stimulant use, two for psychosis and one having had a stroke.
 And this was while they were IN TREATMENT.
 On the other hand we have numerous patients who seem to do well taking prescribed stimulants for ADHD at the same time as their opiate maintenance.
 Sydney’s St Vincent’s Hospital Stimulant Clinic has prescribed dexamphetamine under medical supervision for the past 8 years with a positive experience in selected cases.
 We are now doing the same in the private sector on a small scale.